Alexius-Huang/Wunderschon/README.md

 webpacker:install:elm            Installs and setup example Elm component
 ```

-4. Choose an installation command, e.g. if want to install with `React`, run
+4. Choose an installation command, e.g. if you want to install with `React`, run

 ```
 $ bundle exec rake webpacker:install:react